raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-06-16-notes-on-the-love-skills.md

     - **competent**
         + able to **do something well**
     - confident
     - in control of your life

+    - her
+        + listen to her
+        + understand her
+        + support her
+        + inspire her  (make her want to do something and can do it)
+    - him
+        + trust him
+        + relax him
+        + respect him
+        + enlighten him  (explain or understand)

 * show your woman in **adequate love and appreciation**